TheSoliderror/Solids-iw4/README.md

 # Solids-iw4 Mod

 # This mod adds:
-New UI
+-New UI
-Bots
+-Bots
-waepons(still being added)
+-waepons(still being added)
-class changer in game
+-class changer in game
-mod options for key binds
+-mod options for key binds
-map voting
+-map voting

 # Download
-download the zip, then add the Solids-Iw4 folder into the iw4x mods folder
+-download the zip, then add the Solids-Iw4 folder into the iw4x mods folder

 # Soon to come
-more weapons
+-more weapons
-more ui changes
+-more ui changes
-gameplay changes
+-gameplay changes
-new ammo types
+-new ammo types
-server config files
+-server config files